Center-for-Health-Data-Science/bulkDGD/doc/source/api_reference.rst

 * :doc:`core <core>`, containing the core components of the DGD model and the model itself.

-* :doc:`ioutil <ioutil>`, containing utilities for I/O operations and data pre-processing.
+* :doc:`ioutil <ioutil>`, containing utilities for loading and saving files and pre-process data.

 * :doc:`plotting <plotting>`, containing plotting utilities.